 With Windows Start-up Settings (which used to be called "Advanced boot options") you can start Windows in different advanced troubleshooting modes to help you find and fix problems on your PC.

 Swipe in from the right edge of the screen, tap Settings, then tap Change PC settings.(If you're using a mouse, point to the bottom-right corner of the screen, move the mouse pointer up, click Settings, then click Change PC settings.)

-Under PC settings, tap or click Update and recovery, and then tap or click Recovery.
+Under PC settings, tap or click Update and recovery, then tap or click Recovery.

-Once your PC restarts, on the Choose an option screen, tap or click Troubleshoot.
+Once your PC has restarted, on the Choose an option screen, tap or click Troubleshoot.

-If you don't see the Startup Settings option, tap or click Advanced options.
+If you can't see the Start-up Settings option, tap or click Advanced options.

 Tap or click Restart.

 On the Start-up Settings screen, choose the start-up setting you want.